-Learning Hour Learning LH Content Objective Goal Title Fine Learning Objective Description 1 Cooperation An understanding of cooperation in a learning community You understand the importance of collaboration for learning.
+LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 Cooperation An understanding of cooperation in a learning community You understand the importance of collaboration for learning.
 You can reflect on cooperation as an important part of the history of human development.
 You can give examples of challenges with collaboration.
 You can define important abilities in a collaboration.
 You can describe what is important to you in a collaboration with others.
 2 Organising for cooperation An increased ability to organise for cooperation in a community You can give examples of collaborations that come about by themselves and collaborations that someone has planned.
 You understand the difference between group work and collaborative learning.
 You can give examples of how a leader should act to create conditions for cooperation.
 You understand that all course participants need to be given the chance to practice specific skills that are essential to collaboration.
 You can reflect upon how you get involved in a collaboration.
-3 Basic elements for cooperative learning An understanding of the basic elements for cooperative learning You can describe the five basic elements of cooperative learning.
-You can reflect on how to recognise cooperative learning in a teaching situation together with others.
-You can give examples of how you as a leader should act to promote each of the five basic elements.
-You can evaluate the importance of the basic elements.
-You can reflect on how the basic elements of cooperative learning are useful for a facilitator in a professional learning community.
+3 Basic principles for cooperative learning An understanding of the basic principles for cooperative learning You can describe the five basic principles of cooperative learning.
+You can reflect on how to recognize cooperative learning in a teaching situation together with others.
+You can give examples of how you as a leader should act to promote each of the five basic principles.
+You can evaluate the importance of the basic principles.
+You can reflect on how the basic principles of cooperative learning are useful for a facilitator in a professional learning community.
 4 Activities for cooperation An increased ability to structure a meeting You understand what is meant by activities for cooperation.
 You can give examples on some activities for cooperation.
 You can use an activity for cooperation in a meeting.
 You can reflect on the possibilities you see with different activities for cooperation.
 You can reflect on the challenges you see with different activities for cooperation.
-5 The role of the leader An increased ability to reflect on leadership actions You can reflect on what a working method inspired by cooperative learning means for the leadership role.
-You can plan to meet a group that is new to cooperative learning.
-You understand the importance of evaluating your own role as a leader in a cooperative context.
-You can use the concepts Espoused theory and Theory in use to reflect on your leadership.
-You can evaluate the usefulness of different conversation structures in a digital context.
+5 Structured forms of conversation Increased ability to use different structured conversation forms You understand the importance of making the content relevant between the participants.
+You understand the meaning of the term "a democratic space".
+You can give examples of structured conversation forms that are based on collaboration and that benefit learning.
+You can use a structured conversation form in a meeting.
+You can evaluate the usefulness of different structured conversation forms in a digital context.